Festival of Butterflies: Midwest to Mexico

 On this magical migratory trip from the southern hemisphere and through Mexico to the Midwest, you will have opportunities to get up close and personal with many different species.
 Explore each butterfly’s origins, preferred habitats, and life-cycles while enjoying a variety of festival events in celebration of the summer season.

 Peak times are Saturday and Sunday mornings.
-For a quieter visit, reserve tickets Tuesday-Friday in the afternoon.
+For a quieter visit, reserve tickets Monday-Friday in the afternoon.

 Join us Friday, Saturday, and Sunday for extra special events.